THE FORGOTTEN GENERATIONS: PALESTINIAN REFUGEES IN IRAQ

 Born in a country where they cannot become citizens, Palestinians in Iraq face an uncertain future with little hope of escaping life as stateless refugees.

-Erbil, Iraq – Inside Baharka IDP camp, a government-run refugee camp that provides emergency shelter for over 4,000 internally displaced people, 18 Palestinian families live in a cluster of makeshift homes.
-Located near the city of Erbil, the capital of Iraqi Kurdistan, the camp is managed by the Barzani Charity Foundation and the Erbil Refugee Council.
+Erbil, Iraq – Inside Baharka IDP camp, a government-run refugee camp that provides emergency shelter for over 4,000 internally displaced people, eighteen Palestinian families live in a cluster of makeshift homes.
+Located near the city of Erbil – the capital of Iraq’s Kurdistan region – the camp is managed by the Barzani Charity Foundation and the Erbil Refugee Council.

 Mahmoud’s parents were also born as refugees in Iraq.
 His grandfather fled Palestine during the exodus of 1948 known as the Nakba, when 700,000 Palestinian Arabs were expelled from their homes.
 Mahmoud spent most of his childhood in refugee camps surrounding Baghdad.
 After being continually displaced throughout his life, most recently fleeing from the Islamic State group in Ramadi, he now lives in Baharka camp with his wife and two children, together with his brother and other relatives.

 Mahmoud has lived in Baharka camp in Iraqi Kurdistan for over two years.
 ‘Here we can’t live, there’s no future,’ he says.
 ‘My future is already gone, but my children don’t have any future here.
 We need to go to any country, just not Iraq; somewhere where we can be free without prejudice.’

 Mahmoud and his family sit inside their home inside Baharka camp where they have lived for over 2 years.
 Despite their Palestinian nationality the family has never visited Palestine.
 Their dream is to someday visit their ancestral homeland, even if they cannot live there, explained Mahmoud.